airyhq/airy/docs/docs/cli/introduction.md

 ### Step 1: Check the requirements

 Airy is built to run in the cloud, but you can also run it locally.
-The CLI runs on macOS, Linux and Windows and we provide pre-built executable binaries for **x86-64**.
+The CLI runs on macOS and Linux and we provide pre-built executable binaries for **x86-64**.

 If you are running on a different platform you can also [build it